williammanning68/Mon-Hans/README.md

 ## Configuration
 - Add keywords to `keywords.txt`.
-- Set SMTP credentials as environment variables or GitHub Secrets.
+- Set SMTP credentials and recipient list as environment variables or GitHub Secrets.

 ## Running locally
 ```